 Stay indoors when mosquitoes are most active

-- Limit the amount of time children spent outside during the day, especially in the hours around dawn and dusk, when mosquitoes are most active
+- Limit the amount of time children spent outside during the day.
+This, especially in the hours around dawn and dusk, when mosquitoes are most active

 - Air conditioning also helps keep mosquitoes at bay